rakrab/get-your-bunny-up/README.md

-# 🐰 Get Your Bunny Up
+# 🐰 get your bunny up

 > A simple terminal utility that displays random ASCII art bunnies